About CRS Training

 No prior knowledge is required.

-The courses help you learn and progess when you have limited time.
+The course helps you learn and progress when you have limited time.

 The course is available in English and Chinese, with further language versions to follow.

 Adopts a case study approach to explain practical application of the rules.
 Over 55 case studies are included, spread across 8 separate modules, including trusts, listed companies, investment entities, active NFEs and arrangements involving debt.